 Parish: Capel

 Settlement: Five Oak Green

 Gross area (ha): 1.62

 Developable area (ha): 1.62

-Site type: Part PDL (footprint of existing dwelling) / part greenfield site

-adjacent to LBD
+Site type: Part PDL (footprint of existing dwelling) / part greenfield site adjacent to LBD

-Potential site use: Site has been assessed for development potential, notably for
+Potential site use: Site has been assessed for development potential, notably for residential use.

-residential use.

-Potential yield if 49
+Potential yield if residential: 49

-residential:

-Issues to consider: AONB (1 component part);

-Ecological interest; notable feature/designation;

-Green Belt matters;

-Flooding considerations adjacent to the site;

-Noise from railway line;
+Issues to consider: MGB; HLC Period: Late 20th century; APA: Brickfields visible on Second Ed OS and possible associated cottages; ALC: GRADE 3, GRADE 2; LCA: Low Weald Farmland; Flooding considerations adjacent to the site; Noise from railway line;

-Highway matters (access - railway bridge);

-Adjacent to existing Limits to Built Development; Landscape Sensitivity Study (PW9); ALC: Grade 2, Grade 3 Site Description: The front part of the site comprises a bungalow and its curtilage.
+Highway matters (access - railway bridge); Adjacent to existing Limits to Built Development.
+Site Description: The front part of the site comprises a bungalow and its curtilage.
 To the rear are green fields.
 There is an existing dwelling on the site, associated garage and outbuildings.
 The site includes a possible former farm building.
 The site is adjoined by residential properties.
 There is a railway line to the south as well as a field and a commercial site.
 The site has an open boundary along its frontage with Whetsted Road.
 There are taller trees along the side boundary to the north east towards the front of the site.
 There is fencing along the side south west boundary towards the front of the site.
 The rear boundary of the site comprises trees adjacent to the railway embankment which forms the southern boundary of the site.
-There is existing vehicular access into the site from Whested Road.
+There is existing vehicular access into the site from Whetsted Road.
 There is a lack of pavement along Whetsted Road.
 The site is flat in character.
 From Whetsted Road there is a public view of the bungalow and its front curtilage.
-Suitability: Unsuitable: see reason below Availability: Available Availability.
-Single ownership Achievability: N/A Sustainability A reasonable site that scores mostly neutrals with some positive Assessment: scores.
+Suitability: The site is considered unsuitable because of harm that would be caused to the Green Belt, if the site were to be released from it (very high impact).
+It is also constrained by its location adjacent to the main railway line and its location along Whetsted Road over a narrow bridge.
+There are likely to be highway concerns about the allocation of this site.
+Availability: Available Single ownership Achievability: Single ownership N/A Sustainability A reasonable site that scores mostly neutrals with some positive Assessment: scores.
 The site is let down by a lack of key services, facilities and on its noise score influenced by the location of the site adjacent to the main railway line.
-Land use also scores negatively influenced by the sites location in the Green Belt parcel BA4 the release of which would have very high impact, recognised that site is a small part of that larger parcel so score adjusted.
+Land use also scores negatively influenced by the site's location in the Green Belt parcel BA4 the release of which would have very high impact, recognised that site is a small part of that larger parcel so score adjusted.
 Conclusion: This site is considered unsuitable as a potential site allocation.
-Reason: The site is constrained by its location adjacent to the main railway line and its location along Whetsted Road over a narrow bridge.
-There are likely to be highway concerns about allocation of this site.
+Reason: As set out in the suitability box, there are highway and accessibility concerns with the site.